SoftwareSachin/TWS/replit.md

 - Frontend proxy configuration for Replit
 - Workflow setup for frontend on port 5000

-🚧 **In Progress**:
+✅ **Completed**:
-- Frontend currently running and accessible
+- PostgreSQL database setup and connectivity

-⏳ **Pending**:
+- Backend FastAPI service running on port 8000
-- PostgreSQL database setup (permission issue to resolve)
+- Frontend Next.js service running on port 5000
-- Backend service startup
+- Full integration testing - both services communicate properly
-- Full integration testing
+- Deployment configuration for production
-- Deployment configuration
+- All middleware and authentication removed as requested for open access

 ## Notes